 Daniel J. Ripin

-Dr. Daniel J. Ripin is an assistant head of the Intelligence, Surveillance, and Reconnaissance (ISR) and Tactical Systems Division at MIT Lincoln Laboratory.
+Dr. Daniel J. Ripin is the head of the Advanced Technology Division at MIT Lincoln Laboratory.

-Prior to his promotion to this position, Ripin served as the leader of the Advanced Imager Technology Group, directing R&D in charge-coupled-device imagers, photon counting arrays, and digital focal plane arrays.
+Prior to this position, Ripin served as the assistant head of the ISR and Tactical Systems Division.
+He previously served as the leader of the Advanced Imager Technology Group, directing R&D in charge-coupled-device imagers, photon counting arrays, and digital focal plane arrays.
 From 2012 to 2017, he led the Laser Technology and Applications Group; in that role, he led R&D of advanced laser technology, beam combining, high-energy-laser systems, and optical sensors.

 In earlier work, Ripin managed a Lincoln Laboratory effort to demonstrate power scaling of a novel cryogenically cooled laser capable of efficiently generating light with ideal beam quality.
 After completion of the laboratory demonstration, he led a multidisciplinary team to package and qualify a laser for fielding onto an airborne platform.